 BIO

-Experimentation is the lifeblood of any artist, and when ideas suddenly coalesce into something that until that moment seemed beyond reach, it casts an entirely new light on their identity.
+Experimentation is the lifeblood of every artist, and when ideas suddenly coalesce into something that until that moment seemed beyond reach, it casts an entirely new light on their identity.

-Over the course of her nearly 20-year recoding career, Lynn Jackson has always served the song, allowing each collection of sounds and moods evolve into each new album.
+Over the course over her nearly 25-year recording career, Lynn Jackson has always served the song, allowing each collection of sounds and moods evolve into each new album.

 Reviews in brief: